Skip to main content

 1) Adapting Biometrics

-As per Global Market Insights, the global biometric market would reach an estimated value of USD 50 billion by the end of 2024.
-Perhaps one of the rapidly emerging trends in the IAM sector, biometrics like retinal scans, facial recognition systems, and fingerprints, is highly preferred for ensuring authorized users in networked systems.
-While this might come across as a fool-proof strategy, there is a security risk involved with this technology.
+According to Global Market Insights, the global biometric market will reach an estimated value of USD 50 billion by the end of 2024.
+Perhaps one of the rapidly emerging trends in the IAM sector, biometrics like retinal scans, facial recognition systems, and fingerprints are highly preferred for ensuring authorized users in networked systems.
+While this might come across as a fool-proof strategy, this technology has a security risk.

 With various types of cyber-attacks possible, biometric information can be stolen and used for fraudulent operations.
 While a regular password can be changed if compromised, a user’s biometrics can’t be changed and permanent.